 Alaska Airlines is continuing to build up its long-haul network after its purchase of Hawaiian Airlines.
 The combined carrier is using Airbus A330 and Boeing 787 aircraft to add new destinations from its new global gateway at Seattle-Tacoma International Airport (SEA).
-The latest announcement will see the airline fly to Fiumicino Airport (FCO) in Rome beginning next year.
+Earlier this year the carrier announced service to Fiumicino Airport (FCO) in Rome which is scheduled to begin in 2026.
+Now, there is an update to that service.

 Alaska Airlines will Fly Between Seattle and Rome Beginning in 2026